DLii-Research/setbert/README.md

-# deep-dna
+# SetBERT

-A repository containing deep-learning models and job scripts.
+The official repository for SetBERT.

 ## Setup